 There's an especially odd running gag about Brian's obsession with "the Baywatch," apparently the filming set for the Baywatch TV show that Brian wants to visit.
 At least I think it's supposed to be a running gag.
 There is one point where it gets played seriously.
 Larry and Ricki and Brian are in the car, and Brian is upset that he still hasn't been to "the Baywatch" yet.
 He starts wistfully talking about how it's where the beautiful girls are and where you can have sex with them, and then this sad music plays.
 The Baywatch thing comes up again near the end of the film too, in an even more melodramatic moment.
 Like, I'm just baffled that such a ridiculous plot point was meant to be so touching.

 I gotta mention this scene.
 After our lovable trio have been hanging out in Larry's apartment for too long, at the 40-minute mark they go to this restaurant.
 It's a relief to finally have them be somewhere else, leading to what is probably the second most entertaining scene in the movie (after the pie scene, of course).

 Some punks start playing loud music in the restaurant.
 Larry gets mad and yells and swears at them to turn their music down.
 Are we actually supposed to like this guy?
 And yet, the punks are portrayed as being in the wrong for playing their music too loud.
 What's interesting is that Ricki takes Larry's side and she goes up to the punks to intimidate them, and it seems like we're supposed to take Larry's side as well.
 I mean, yeah, the punks are jerks, but Larry is hardly any better himself.
 And Ricki threatens the one punk with gouging out his eyes, so she doesn't exactly score herself a lot of sympathy points either.

 Oh, and then Larry smashes the one guy's laptop.
 Geez.
-I get that Larry and Ricki are supposed to be anti-heroes, but even there, I'm not convinced the film is doing a good job at getting us to appreciate them.
+I get that Larry and Ricki are supposed to be anti-heroes, but even then, there's a right way and a wrong way to do it.